Are PCH Scratch-Off Cards Real or Scams?

 Have you ever received a scratch-off card in the mail from Publishers Clearing House and been excited to find out that you were a winner?
 But the excitement probably turned quickly into frustration and confusion when you realized there was no obvious way to claim your prize.

 Every scratch-off card that PCH sends is a "winner" in the sense that every card has a successful match printed on it.
 Unfortunately, that doesn't mean you've won a prize.
-Instead, the scratch-off card indicates which prize you will be in the running to win if you enter through that specific creative presentation.
+If you look carefully, the scratch-off card only indicates which prize you will be in the running to win if you enter through that specific creative presentation.
 The fine print usually says that you've received the "opportunity" to win that prize.

 In other words, you haven't won anything yet, and your scratch ticket doesn't indicate that you have better odds of winning than everyone else who returns an entry.

 The only purpose of these scratch-off cards is to build excitement and to encourage people to enter PCH's sweepstakes.
 If you want to, you can simply throw those cards away without looking at them.
 They won't affect your chances of winning, and they won't tell you anything new.
 You can find the same information about the prize you could win in the "sweepstakes facts" and the rules provided with your entry opportunity.

 In 2001, Publishers Clearing House settled a deceptive marketing lawsuit by agreeing to follow certain restrictions that would prevent consumers from being misled by their mailings.
 One of these restrictions read: